WheteThunger/QuickSmelt/README.md

 #### When will this be available on uMod?

-I will try to contribute some of these fixes to the uMod version in April or May when I have time.
+I will try to contribute some of these fixes to the uMod version when I have time.

 ## Furnace short names